Do Google Ads Work for Restaurants?

 Likely you will have multiple goals.

 Spend some time identifying what you are trying to achieve – this will drive what types of campaign you set up and what types of budgets you need to achieve your goals.
-Below are some of the kinds of goals that Google Ads provides for your campaigns.
+Below are example goals that Google Ads provides restaurant advertisers.

 Search Campaign Structure